A Devil of a time – part 2

 You might have noticed that in my writing and on the photos above, the name is inscribed as Devils Tower rather than Devil’s Tower.
 Somehow, in the process of transcribing Roosevelt’s declaration someone made a clerical error and omitted the apostrophe.
 It was never corrected.

-Hiking around the Tower
+Hiking around the Tower.

 For those of you awaiting the geological history of the tower, fear not, I shall include it.
 I simply thought that since you’d plodded through all the history surrounding the Battle at Little Bighorn I’d treat you to some actual travel before diving into the science – such as it is.

 For those not inclined to attempt to climb the Tower (this is a limited opportunity regardless of your level of interest), there are three trails to hike.
-Although my ankle had improved from the incident the first night, it was still a bit tender so, for that reason, coupled with having limited time before I needed to return to Frank’s B & B, I chose the shortest (1.3 miles) and most popular of the three – the Tower Trail which affords close up views of the Tower as you walk through the boulder field and ponderosa pine forest at its base.
+Although my ankle had improved from the incident on the trip’s first night, it was still a bit tender so, for that reason, coupled with having limited time before I needed to return to Frank’s B & B, I chose the shortest (1.3 miles) and most popular of the three – the Tower Trail which affords close up views of the Tower as you walk through the boulder field and ponderosa pine forest at its base.

 One aspect of the walk I found fascinating was not simply the way in which the Tower varied in appearance as I circumnavigated it